NERSC/timemory-tutorials/tutorial-day-1/library-api/03_controlling_components/README.md

-# 03_controlling_components
+# Controlling Components

 Timemory allows the flexibility of switching components that are being collected.
 This makes it possible to collect different metrics for different regions of the code.
-For instance from the `example.cpp` file, if we want to replace the default list of components that is set at the beginning with `CPU utilization` and `peak resident set size` then we can make use of the below calls:
+For instance from the [example.cpp](example.cpp) file, if we want to replace the default list of components that is set at the beginning with `CPU utilization` and `peak resident set size` then we can make use of the below calls:

 ```cpp
 // replaces the default component set with cpu_util and current_peak_rss